Simona735/PPDS-assignments/README.md

 **Prerequisities:** works for N threads.

-**Parallel programming effect:** There is basically no paralelism as only one thread is allowed to handle the code, while the other waits for the first one to finish.
+**Parallel programming effect:** There is no parallelism as only one thread is allowed to handle the code, while the other waits for the first one to finish.
 After that, all the work is done.

 ## cvicenie 1_3.py